 The centre ensures the conduct of doctoral studies in the faculty in compliance with the regulations in force.
 In addition to ensuring a smooth exchange of information, the centre helps by counselling doctoral researchers and supervisors on the organisation of doctoral studies and by assisting with funding and the selection of courses and training opportunities.

-In 2016-2023, two ASTRA graduate schools operated under the centre, the Graduate School of Culture Studies and Arts and the Graduate School of Linguistics, Philosophy and Semiotics.
-From January 1, 2024, the Estonian Doctoral School for Humanities and Arts will continue the work.
-The Estonian Doctoral Schools provide doctoral researchers and their supervisors with events like writing retreats, training, seminars, and workshops.
+From January 1, 2024, the Estonian Doctoral School for Humanities and Arts provides doctoral researchers and their supervisors with events such as writing retreats, training, seminars, and workshops.
 Additionally, the Doctoral School offers short-term mobility for doctoral researchers.

 Head of council: